satish2021-0/core-java-shape-based-game/README.md

 # core-java-shape-based-game
-This is a console-based java application
+This is a console-based java application.

 An educational shape-based game built using Core Java to demonstrate OOP concepts like inheritance, polymorphism, interfaces, and HAS-A relationships.

 Technologies Used:- Core Java (Class, Object, Constructor, Inheritance, Polymorphism, Upcasting,